 We dock in the village on South Manitou.
 This is where the ranger station is located.
 There are restrooms in the village with running water and a drinking fountain/pump from Memorial Day weekend to Labor Day weekend.
 There are NO showers.
 There are outhouses at the Bay Campground, the Weather Station Campground, and also at the Schoolhouse.
 There is a water pump in the village, at the Bay Campground, the Weather Station Campground, and also at the Schoolhouse from Memorial Day weekend to Labor Day weekend.
 There is no water pump or outhouses at the Popple Campground.
 Fires are allowed in the designated group fire-rings at the Bay Campground and the Weather Station Campground.
 No fires in the Popple Campground.

 South Manitou Island offers three first come first serve campgrounds for your overnight trips.
 They include: The Bay Campground (0.5 miles from dock); The Weather Station Campground (1.3 miles from the dock); and The Popple Campground (3.5 miles from the dock).
 Leave no trace camping is the rule.
 This minimizes human impact on the fragile natural resources.
-Manitou Island Transit now offers rides for campers and their gear to Weatherstation Campgrounds. $5.00 per person (group rates are available, ask crew on board).
+There is no transportation to the campgrounds and also no wagons are permitted to the campgrounds.

 NPS CAMPING LINK: http://www.nps.gov/slbe/planyourvisit/smicamping.htm